squidmin/java-labs/src/main/java/concurrency/exercises/exercises.md

 **Task**: Implement a thread-safe counter using `AtomicInteger`.
 Multiple threads should increment the counter, and the final value should reflect the total increments correctly.

+## Exercise 8: Sum Up

+**Objective**: Optimize performance of summing up integers.

+**Task**: Compute the sum of all the integers from 0 to `Integer.MAX_VALUE`.
+  Use two threads to split the range into two parts and have one thread sum for each range.
+  Afterwards, add the two half sums to get the combined sum.
+  Measure the time taken to complete the computation and print it.